opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 - The type of activity to be performed and the topics covered by group (more or less experiential, more involved, more frontal etc.)
 - The type of output

 We recommend to map how many communities there are in your area and what are the characteristics of these communities: aims, age, gender and so on. the people involved in communities have the greatest skills in listening, and are used to collaborative practices.
 Then you have to choose four or five communities with different characteristics.

-The first step to involve citizens of different communities is inform and share goals, methods and tools.
+The first step to involve citizens of different communities is inform and share goals, timing, methods and tools.

+In OpenCare project

-#### Why involve citizens in a participatory process this time?
+#### Goals - Why involve citizens in a participatory process this time?
 To involve citizens it is necessary to establish a relation of trust and answer this question.
 The reasons may be different:
 1. to test a new methodology
 2. to inform people about something and collect their opinions